 - An intravenous solution intended for the replenishment of fluids and electrolytes;

 - A product intended to maintain the equilibrium of water and minerals in the body;

 - A product intended for irrigation or reconstitution;

 As soon as you determine that your product is exempt from the DSCSA make sure you notify all trading partners who will receive that product to provide them with your rationale.
 Wholesale distributors, 3PLs, repackagers and dispensers will all need to decide if they agree with you, or they may expect you to provide them with the new transaction documentation when they receive your product after January 1, 2015.

 If they do not agree with your determination, they may not be willing to accept it because they would feel obligated to follow the DSCSA, even if you do not, and you would not be able to give them the documentation they need to comply.
 That would be a disaster for you.
 Interpretations will vary, especially early on, and the FDA may not be willing to fill the role as an arbiter in these cases.

 Only you can make the final determination if your product is exempt from the DSCSA.
 You need to understand the DSCSA to do that.
-If you need help, I recommend my new document “The Drug Supply Chain Security Act Explained”, available at http://www.shop.rxtrace.com/The-Drug-Supply-Chain-Security-Act-Explained_c2.htm.
+If you need help, I recommend my new book “The Drug Supply Chain Security Act Explained”, available at https://www.createspace.com/4888838.